-If the source address of the Register packet is not specified or the specified source address takes no effect, DR will choose the port, which connects the data source, as the source address of the Register packet.
-Therefore, it is recommended to set for the PIM-SM domain a unique routable address on the loopback port as the source address of the Register packet.
+If the source address of the Register packet is not specified or the specified source address takes no effect, DR will choose the interface, which connects the data source, as the source address of the Register packet.
+Therefore, it is recommended to set for the PIM-SM domain a unique routable address on the loopback interface as the source address of the Register packet.

-The following example shows how to designate the address of the loopback3 port of DR as the source address of the Register packet.
+The following example shows how to designate the address of the loopback3 interface of DR as the source address of the Register packet.

-Router\config#router pim-sm Router config ps#reg-src loopback 3 spt-threshold {infinity/kbps} [stand-acl]
+Router\config#router pim-sm Router\config\ps#reg-src loopback 3 spt-threshold {infinity/kbps} [stand-acl]

-4.1.25. spt-threshold
+4.1.25 spt-threshold

 To set the traffic threshold for a flow to switch over to the shortest path tree, run spt-threshold in PIM-SM configuration mode.
-To resume the default settings, run no spt-threshold.
+To disable this feature, run no spt-threshold.